The Last Night, Special Edition, 4 of 4

 Welcome to the fifteenth installment of Fiction Fridays, where I post a new short story each week.
-Today we reach our final edition of our series within a series.
+Today, we reach the final edition of our series within a series.

 Thanks for taking this journey with me this past month.
 I hope you’ve enjoyed these excerpts as much as I enjoyed revisiting them.